 Each eligible PI may receive only one (1) Award during the Pilot duration (2025-2028).

-PIs must submit a Final Project Report within 60 days of the Award period end.
-The Report will document how the course release was used to achieve progress toward stated research goals.
+PIs must submit a Final Project Report within 60 days of the Award period end as a condition of accepting a Reassigned Time Award.
+The Report must document how the course release was used to achieve progress toward stated research goals.
 The PI’s Department Chair and the CUNY Research Foundation must each receive a copy of the Report.
 See below for further details.

 PIs who possess, or subsequently receive, external grant direct costs of $100,000 or more in the year of their submission are not eligible.
-Submissions that do not adhere to this requirement will be rejected or subsequently withdrawn.
+PIs are required to report such change to RFCUNY.
+Submissions that do not adhere to this requirement will be rejected or have their awards subsequently withdrawn.

 Out-of-cycle or emergency proposals will not be considered, and deadlines will not be extended.
 Incomplete applications will not be considered.